chentairan/EE7207_CA2/README.md

 ## Abstract

-This report shows the solution process and experimental results of two problems of fuzzy control and clustering with theoretical analysis. **In the fuzzy control problem**, the given fuzzy system is firstly modeled and the simulation environment is constructed to simulate the fuzzy control under four initial conditions.
-Secondly, a classical model predictive controller is designed and implemented.
-Then an optimal controller in this environment is explored and compared with the fuzzy logic controller. **In the clustering problem**, firstly the fuzzy tolerance relation $R_{1}$ and fuzzy equivalence relation $R$ are calculated separately using the definition in the question.
+This report shows the solution process and experimental results of two problems of fuzzy control and clustering with theoretical analysis. **In the fuzzy control problem**, the given fuzzy system is firstly modeled and the simulation environment is constructed to simulate the **Fuzzy Control** under four initial conditions.
+Secondly, classical **P Controller** and **Model Predictive Controller** are designed and implemented.
+Then an **Optimal Controller** in this environment is explored and compared with the fuzzy logic controller. **In the clustering problem**, firstly the fuzzy tolerance relation $R_{1}$ and fuzzy equivalence relation $R$ are calculated separately using the definition in the question.
 After that, $\alpha$-cut $R_{\alpha}$ are calculated when the $\alpha$-cut levels are 0.4 and 0.8, respectively, and the corresponding classification classes are found.
 Finally, the appropriate $\alpha$-cut value range to classify the flooding for the whole country into 3 classes is given.

 ## I. Fuzzy Control

-In this part, I implement fuzzy controller, model predictive controller and optimal controller and make an analysis of the control performance of all three.
+In this part, I implement Fuzzy Controller, P controller, Model Predictive Controller and Optimal Controller and make an analysis of the control performance of all four.

-### A. Design and simulation of fuzzy logic controller
+### A. Design and simulation of Fuzzy Logic Controller

 I construct the fuzzy system by **Python** according to the variable ranges, membership functions and fuzzy rules given in the question.
 Member functions are composed of **trapezoidal** and **triangular** functions.
 Afterwards, according to the defuzzification **Equation 1.1** given in the question, the output action $u$ is obtained.
 $$